minblock/compute/README.md

 Ovo is an experimental digital currency that enables anonymous, instant payments to anyone, anywhere in the world.
 Ovo uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-X11 Algorythmm Hybrid PoW / PoS Blockchain.
+X11 Algorythm Hybrid PoW / PoS Blockchain.
 Master/Dispensenodes can be purchased for 10,000  OVO's.
 Premined amount = 0 .
 Launch Date: 12/30/2018 11:46PM.
 Dispense Nodes will be rewarded a higher
 rate of return on their investment.
 Similar to a bond note where you recieve a return on your investment per annum at specified amounts.
 However, unlike bond notes, you do not recieve your